charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 You should, of course, use common sense to change the hard coded strings to text that makes sense for any particular project.

 In all three **package.json** files change **nodemon** to **node**.

+**splitStringOnAnyInstanceOfCharacter**: _Given the string **path**, it looks for slashes (/) and returns the string that is **countFromEnd** slashes from the end of the string.
+I've tried to make it flexible so that you can vary the string, the character (slash in our case) and offset.
+I passed in different offsets such as 1, 3, 4, 25 and it still seems to work._

 ## Query Micros